Modeccin

 Modeccin is a toxic lectin, a group of glycoproteins capable of binding specifically to sugar moieties.
-Different toxic lectins are present in seeds of different origin.
 Modeccin is found in the roots of the African plant Adenia digitata.
 These roots are often mistaken for edible roots, which has led to some cases of intoxication.
 Sometimes the fruit is eaten, or a root extract is drunk as a manner of suicide.

 Structure and reactivity

-Modeccin consists of two subunits that are bound by a disulfide linkage, the intact protein has a molecular weight of approximately 57-63 kDa.
-When treated with mercaptoethanol the chains can be dissociated into two subunits, subunit A with a mass of 25-28 kDa and subunit B with a mass of 31-35 kDa.
+Modeccin consists of two subunits, bound by a disulfide linkage.
+The intact protein has a molecular weight of approximately 57-63 kDa.
+When treated with mercaptoethanol, the chains can be dissociated into two subunits, subunit A (25-28 kDa) and subunit B (31-35 kDa).

-The A-chain is called the effectomer and possesses ribosomal-inactivating properties.
-The B-chain contains the carbohydrate binding site and it is termed the haptomer.
+The A-chain, or effectomer, possesses ribosomal-inactivating properties.
+The B-chain, or haptomer, contains the carbohydrate binding site.
 While the intact toxin molecules have potent cytotoxic effects on cells, they exhibit no ribosomal inactivating activity on ribosomes in a cell-free system.
-By contrast, reduction of the toxin with a disulfide reducing agent creates the opposite effects.
-Reduced, dissociated toxin subunits inhibit ribosomal activity in cell-free systems, but they have no effect on intact cells.
+Reduction of the toxin with a disulfide reducing agent creates the opposite effects.
+Reduced, dissociated toxin subunits inhibit ribosomal activity in cell-free systems, but have no effect on intact cells.

-The reason for these properties is due to the toxin's mode of action.
+These properties are due to the toxin's mode of action.
 Toxin molecules bind through saccharide recognition sites on the B-chain to particular β-galactosyl-containing glycoprotein or glycolipid components on the surface of cell membranes.
 In animals that are sensitive to these toxins these polysaccharides are present in virtually all cell types.
 The toxin binds to cell-surface polysaccharide receptors with a high affinity (Ka in the range of 107–108/M).
 When the toxin binds to the cell, the A-chain enters through either active transport or endocytosis.
-Once inside the cell the A-chain enters the cytoplasmic space, binds to the 60S ribosomal subunit and enzymatically inactivates it.
+Once inside the cell, the A-chain enters the cytoplasmic space, binds to the 60S ribosomal subunit and enzymatically inactivates it.
 The mechanism is catalytic because of this one toxin molecule is enough to disrupt protein synthesis and kill the target cell.